-The Law Offices of Georgette Miller & Associates, P.C. have an office in Glenside, Pennsylvania that is convenient to clients located throughout the Philadelphia area.
+We have an office in Glenside, Pennsylvania that is convenient to clients located throughout the Philadelphia area.
 Our attorneys are skilled in bankruptcy, loan modification and mortgage law, and real estate law.
 We represent clients who are in need of our services to deal with financial hardships.
 In real estate transactions, our attorneys handle everything from analysis of the potential uses of property that might be acquired to structuring the financial package for the acquisition of the property.

 Chapter 7 is also known as a liquidation bankruptcy as any assets you own that are not exempt are liquidated in order to pay your creditors.
 The good news is that property such as your home, your vehicle, your clothing and the tools you need for your job are considered exempt in most states.
 In addition, filing for bankruptcy issues what is called an automatic stay.
 This means that creditors must cease all attempts to collect a debt, including phone calls, letters and wage garnishments.
 After the bankruptcy is discharged, all unsecured debts are eliminated and you can get a fresh financial start.
 Keep in mind that Chapter 7 bankruptcy does not eliminate secured debts, such as a mortgage or vehicle loan nor does it eliminate student loan or tax debt.